 The purpose of this document is to give an overview of the proposed Kannada LGR in the XML format and the rationale behind the design decisions taken.
 It includes a discussion of relevant features of the script, the communities or languages using it, the process and methodology used and information on the contributors.
 The formal specification of the LGR can be found in the accompanying XML document:

-Proposed-LGR-knda2017MMDD.xml
+Proposal-LGR-knda_20180605.xml

 Labels for testing can be found in the accompanying text document: